thisables/curry/README.md

 ### Not experimental usage

-You can still use `curry-this` without the experimental syntax
+You can still use `curry` without the experimental syntax

 ```js
 const add = (a, b) => a + b;